Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 > Hi Joel, I've been thinking it over and it's genuinely a really tough decision for me.
 I loved everyone at [COMPANY] but the one thing that makes it hard for me is the salary.
 As you know I'm trying to pay off my student loans so salary is really important to me right now.
 If you can improve the salary by 10K a year, then I'll be totally ready to sign.

-With luck, they meet you half-way.
+With luck, they meet you halfway.
 Or, with a little more luck, they'll meet you all the way.

 And just because I know someone will ask&mdash;yes, once say you're going to sign, you should always sign.
 Never go back on your word.
-It's a small world, people talk, and these kind of things will come back to haunt you.
+It's a small world, people talk, and these kinds of things will come back to haunt you.
 (More importantly, never go back on your word because you're the kind of person who never goes back on their word.)

 Tell all of the other parties that you've made your final decision.
 Thank them for the negotiation.
-If you did it well, they'll usually thank you back, tell you to keep in touch, and to reach out again in a couple years next time you're on the market.
+If you did it well, they'll usually thank you back, tell you to keep in touch, and to reach out again in a couple of years next time you're on the market.

 And that's it.
 You did it!
 Congratulations!
 You're still alive, right?